nuodb/nuodb-helm-charts/docs/HowToUpgrade.md

 -f values.yaml
 ```

-Monitor the rolling upgrade status for TE, SM, and HCSM database workloads as described in [Monitoring Upgrade](#monitoring-upgrade).
+Monitor the rolling upgrade status for TE, SM, and HCSM database resources as described in [Monitoring Upgrade](#monitoring-upgrade).
 It is recommended to verify that database processes use the newly specified image before proceeding with the next cluster or with the next step.

 ### Upgrade NuoDB Admin